Kaaryasthan: Box office

+The film was one of the highest grossing Malayalam film of the year 2010, and became commercial success.
+From 118 releasing centres, it grossed ₹1.65 crore distributor's share in its first week.
+Made on a budget of ₹ 4.50crore, it got share of ₹ 27 crore from the domestic box office.

+Critical response

 Nowrunning.com labeling the film as "Disappointing", proceeding to highlight that "With all the formulaic elements intact, Karyasthan as Dileep's 100th film is a mega hit.
 Dileep and Suraj do manage to bring in a few giggles, but the film serves as a sure sign that Dileep needs to reinvent himself" and gave 2 stars Out of 5, while Moviebuzz of Sify.com gave positive verdict, stating that Director Thomson doesn't experiment much here and you can find every emotion in the required measures that would be essential in a formulaic film.", adding that it is "Masala Entertainer".
 Furthermore, he praised lead actor Dileep's "power packed" performance, citing that he "nails the character to perfection" and "carries the film to its winning point".
 The movie performed well at the box office and was declared a blockbuster.